Graham Number

 The Graham Number is a conservative valuation figure that measures a stock's maximum fair value based on its earnings per share and book value per share.

-The Graham Number is a figure that represents the maximum price a prudent investor should pay for a stock, according to the principles of Benjamin Graham.
-Often called the "father of value investing," Graham sought a simple, quantitative way to identify stocks that were statistically cheap relative to their fundamental accounting value.
-The number serves as a rough approximation of intrinsic value for companies with steady earnings and tangible assets.
-If a stock's market price is below the Graham Number, it suggests the stock is undervalued.
-If the price is above the Graham Number, the stock might be overvalued or speculative.
-It is important to note that this metric is a test of *price*, not business quality.
-A company could be trading below its Graham Number because it is in financial distress.
-Therefore, the Graham Number is best used as a starting point for further research rather than a final decision maker.
+The Graham Number is a conservative valuation figure that represents the maximum price a prudent, defensive investor should pay for a specific stock, according to the fundamental principles established by Benjamin Graham.
+Often revered as the "father of value investing" and the mentor to Warren Buffett, Graham sought to create a simple, quantitative, and objective way to identify stocks that were trading at a significant discount to their underlying accounting value.
+The Graham Number is the numerical expression of this philosophy, acting as a mathematical ceiling that prevents an investor from overpaying for a company's current earnings and assets.
+This number serves as a rough approximation of a company's intrinsic value, but it is specifically tailored for businesses with steady, predictable earnings and significant tangible assets on their balance sheets.
+The core logic is that an investment should be grounded in what a company actually owns and what it currently earns, rather than what it might potentially earn in a distant and uncertain future.
+If a stock's current market price is trading below its calculated Graham Number, it suggests the stock is statistically undervalued and provides a potential opportunity.
+Conversely, if the price is above the Graham Number, the stock might be considered overvalued or priced based on speculative growth expectations that exceed Graham's safety standards.
+It is critical for modern investors to understand that the Graham Number is a test of price and statistical cheapness, not necessarily a measure of a business's overall quality or future prospects.
+A company could be trading below its Graham Number because it is in legitimate financial distress, facing a permanent industry decline, or suffering from poor management.
+Therefore, the Graham Number is best utilized as a preliminary screening tool—a way to narrow down a massive universe of stocks into a manageable list of candidates that warrant much deeper fundamental research and qualitative analysis.

 Key Takeaways